 This acquisition method enabled CINE MRI by retrospectively sorting the k-space data into discrete knee angle intervals to create a series of images or frames representing the knee at different flexion positions, effectively producing a series of images (or ‘cinema’) showing the joint motion.

 Image reconstruction was based on angular data measured using an optical fiber position sensor (MR338-Y10C10, Micronor, Camarillo, CA, USA) integrated into the dedicated knee motion device.
 This optical sensor measured the knee rotation angle with a precision of 0.025°.
 The optical signals were converted to electrical signals by a controller unit (MR330, Micronor), and then sampled simultaneously with the electrical MRI scanner's sequence trigger signal using a USB-based data acquisition module (RedLab 1208FS Meilhaus Electronic GmbH).
 By synchronizing the knee rotation angles with the sequence trigger signal, the acquired radial golden-angle k-space data were then sorted into two degree windows of knee rotation [28].
-Image reconstruction was performed using the RIESLING (Radial Interstices Enable Speedy Low-volume imagING) toolbox [29].
-This open-source software package is specifically designed for reconstructing non-Cartesian MRI data, employing advanced algorithms to efficiently reconstruct the radially sampled k-space data.
-Specifically, the “Alternating Direction Method of Multipliers” algorithm within RIESLING was used, with “Total Generalized Variation” regularization [30,31].
-A regularization strength of 0.05 was used, which was empirically determined to balance noise suppression and edge sharpness.
+Image reconstruction was performed using the open-source RIESLING (Radial Interstices Enable Speedy Low-volume imagING) toolbox [29], which is designed to reconstruct non-Cartesian MRI data efficiently.
+Specifically, the image was reconstructed as a Total Generalized Variation regularized least-squares problem solved using the Alternating Direction Method of Multipliers, where the x-update step was used the preconditioned LSMR algorithm [30,31].
+A regularization strength of 0.05 was empirically determined to balance noise suppression and edge sharpness.

 Figure 1 shows a series of reconstructed frames from a single dataset, showcasing the progression of knee motion (from a flexed position to an extended position, back to a flexed position), which were used subsequently as the input data for bone segmentation and tracking.